 When not at work I provide a weekend taxi service to my children for their various sporting and social engagements.
 I still enjoy messing around in boats.

 I am a geological generalist, and I have turned my attention to questions as diverse as the large scale evolution of ancient mountain belts, the reconstruction of the motions of tectonic plates through time, understanding the causes and triggers of major episodes of environmental change in the Earth’s history (particularly those associated with large igneous provinces), the emplacement mechanisms of volcanic rocks, and the long-term behaviour of the Earth’s magnetic field.

 My interest in the generation and evolution of the Earth’s magnetic field came about from my work on plate reconstructions as these use the record of the Earth’s ancient magnetic field that is encoded in rocks.
-I direct the palaeomagnetism laboratory in the Department of Earth Sciences, where we analyse the magnetic signal recorded in rocks to tell us something about the behaviour of the Earth’s magnetic field in past, and we use the records of that past behaviour to tell us something about the history of those rocks.
+I direct the palaeomagnetism laboratory in the Department of Earth Sciences, where we analyse the magnetic signal recorded in rocks to tell us something about the behaviour of the Earth’s magnetic field in the past, and we use the records of that past behaviour to tell us something about the history of those rocks.
 The processes we look at can range from the sub-micron scale to the planetary scale, and all most of my research involves a combination of field, laboratory, and analytical work.